THE FOUNDING OF THE FRIENDS OF WEYMOUTH MUSEUM

 1987: plans were announced for the quite significant re-development of Commercial Road; new shops, new blocks of flats and a re-alignment of the quayside as well as the evolution of this part of the harbour into a new marina.
 The site of the old school was to be the Marina Headquarters.
 The old school had to be demolished and the museum would have to be either discarded or a new home found to house the now quite important collections and archives.

 Jack West called a general meeting of townsfolk in the old museum and I remember that it was well attended.
-The then Mayor, Michael Jewkes was there, as was Harvey Bailey, the then Weymouth & Portland Borough Council 'Entertainments Chief' who had been given the brief to oversee the relocation of the collections.
+The then Mayor, Michael Jewkes, was there as was Harvey Bailey, the then Weymouth & Portland Borough Council 'Entertainments Chief' who had been given the brief to oversee the relocation of the collections.
 The choices were stark; either find a new home or the collection would be transported in its entirety to a Pickford's repository near Bristol.
 It was decided at that first meeting to form an 'action group' to resist the removal of the collection as we feared that once gone, the collection would be forgotten and never return.
 Many meetings were then held with a core group of 'Friends' that included my old friend Richard Crumbleholme and even the town crier, Doris Eastwood!
 There were about seven of us but I cannot remember all the names and there was a certain amount of 'coming and going' in the early days.
 I do remember that Eric Ricketts, the celebrated local architect and expert on local buildings, was very supportive.
 Essentially, we wanted to write a constitution, set up charitable status, but most importantly find a new home for the collection.
-This was achieved within a year and the 'Friends of Weymouth Museum' (FOWM) was born.
+This was achieved within a year and the 'Friends of Weymouth Museum' (FoWM) was born in 1988.

-Jack West stayed on as museum curator for a short while to oversee the transfers to the new site but his health was precarious and so a new curator was soon employed, Rodney Alcock.
+Jack West stayed on as museum curator for a short while to oversee the transfers to the new site but his health was precarious and so a new curator was soon employed, Rodney Allcock.
 Rodney remained curator until 2004 when he retired.

 In 2000 Weymouth Museum was separated from the Timewalk in order to become eligible for conversion to a charitable trust, although this never happened due to the frequent changes of ownership of Brewers Quay.
 The 'Friends' continued to work closely with museum management, providing a pool of volunteers and organising events.
 The fund raising enabled the buying of equipment and collection items for the museum.